Melanie South: 2004

-2004 began well for South; in her first four tournaments of the year, she managed to reach the quarterfinals, second round, quarterfinal and semifinal, respectively, before going on to win her fifth tournament of the year.
+2004 WTA Tour began well for South; in her first four tournaments of the year, she managed to reach the quarterfinals, second round, quarterfinal and semifinal, respectively, before going on to win her fifth tournament of the year.
 In her sixth tournament, she lost in the first round before reaching the final of the next, losing to Elke Clijsters (sister of former world number one, Kim Clijsters) in three sets.
 Later that month she reached the semifinals of the $10k event in Antalya, Turkey.
-In June she played her first match on the WTA Tour, when she received a wildcard into the Tier III DFS Classic in Birmingham.
+In June she played her first match on the WTA Tour, when she received a wildcard into the Tier III Birmingham Classic.
 She lost in the first round of the qualifying tournament to Maria Kirilenko.
 She immediately received another wildcard into the qualifying draw of Wimbledon, but lost in straight sets to Bethanie Mattek in the first round.
 After Wimbledon, she played three more ITF tournaments and reached the quarterfinals of two of them.
 At the end of 2004 her ranking was No. 453.

 2005

 In January 2005, she played the $10k event in Tipton where she reached the quarterfinals, losing to Katie O'Brien.
-In April, she won the second ITF title of her career, beating top-seed Anne Keothavong in the final.
+In April, she won the second ITF Circuit title of her career, beating top-seed Anne Keothavong in the final.
 Between winning this and losing in the first round of qualifying for Wimbledon for the third year running, she reached the final of one more ITF tournament and the semifinal stage of another.
 After Wimbledon, she played nine more ITF events, reaching the semifinal stage in two of them.
 Her ranking was world No. 449 at the end of 2005.